RichardLindhout/react-native-web-tab-view/README.md

 A cross-platform Tab View component for React Native (web).
 It's a really nice abstraction on the web and uses https://idangero.us/swiper/ so even switching betweens screens work with touch!

+The api works the same as react-native-tab-view, however not all settings are available on the web ;)

 Please do a pull request for missing features.